• Skip to main content

 Assistant Referee

 The assistant referee is one of the officials in a football game that helps out with decisions.
-Decisions such as throw-ins and offsides and sometimes will have a better view of incidents than the referee.
+Decisions such as throw-ins and offsides sometimes will have a better view of incidents than the referee.

 Moreso, His’ duties generally consist of judging when the ball has left the field of play.
 Other roles consist of the following: